minetest/minetest/README.md

-    GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to Irrlicht.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h
+    GETTEXT_INCLUDE_DIR             - Only when building with gettext; directory that contains iconv.h GETTEXT_LIBRARY                 - Only when building with gettext on Windows; path to libintl.dll.a GETTEXT_MSGFMT                  - Only when building with gettext; path to msgfmt/msgfmt.exe IRRLICHT_DLL                    - Only on Windows; path to IrrlichtMt.dll IRRLICHT_INCLUDE_DIR            - Directory that contains IrrCompileConfig.h
-    IRRLICHT_LIBRARY                - Path to libIrrlicht.a/libIrrlicht.so/libIrrlicht.dll.a/Irrlicht.lib
+    IRRLICHT_LIBRARY                - Path to libIrrlichtMt.a/libIrrlichtMt.so/libIrrlichtMt.dll.a/IrrlichtMt.lib
     LEVELDB_INCLUDE_DIR             - Only when building with LevelDB; directory that contains db.h LEVELDB_LIBRARY                 - Only when building with LevelDB; path to libleveldb.a/libleveldb.so/libleveldb.dll.a LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll